-Recently one of our users reported that the ‘Add Media’ button on their WordPress site has suddenly stopped working.
-This problem does not display any error or warning which leaves users clueless about why their ‘Add Media’ button is not working.
-In this article, we will show you how to easily fix the ‘Add Media’ button not working issue in WordPress.
+Recently, one of our readers reported that the ‘Add Media’ button had suddenly stopped working in their classic editor.
+This problem does not display any error or warnings, which leaves users clueless about why their ‘Add Media’ button is broken.

-What causes the WordPress ‘Add Media’ Button to Stop Working?
+What Causes the WordPress ‘Add Media’ Button to Stop Working?

 That being said, let’s take a look at how to troubleshoot and fix the ‘Add Media’ button not working in WordPress.
 You can use the quick links below to skip to a specific method:

 define('CONCATENATE_SCRIPTS', false );

-You can now activate the plugins one-by-one, and after activating a plugin check the ‘Add Media’ button.
+You can now activate the plugins one by one, and after activating a plugin, just check the ‘Add Media’ button.
 This will help you find out which plugin is causing the issue.

 If switching to the default theme fixes the issue for you, then this means your theme is causing the conflict.
-You can ask theme author for support or switch to a different WordPress theme.
+You can then ask the theme author for support or switch to a different WordPress theme.